BritishWerewolf/blogs-md-easy/README.md

 #### Filters with arguments
 For some filters, there are optional arguments that can be provided.
 This is done through a comma separated list after an equals (`=`) sign.
-Every filter can be provided with just the name, as every argument has been given a detail.
+Every filter can be provided with just the name, as every argument has been given a default value.

 What that means, is that these are all the same thing.
 ```html